jadonk/gsoc-application/ExampleEntryJasonKridner/README.md

-# GSoC Task 2020: Beaglebone: Cross-compiling
+# GSoC Task 2020: Beaglebone: Cross-compiling: Vedant Paranjape

 Crosscompiled to run on a linux, which has a armV7 processor.